Spectrum disorder: General developmental disorders

 An autistic spectrum – in its simplest form this joins autism and Asperger syndrome, and can additionally include other pervasive developmental disorders (PDD).
 These include PDD 'not otherwise specified' (including 'atypical autism'), as well as Rett syndrome and childhood disintegrative disorder (CDD).
 The first three of these disorders are commonly called the autism spectrum disorders; the last two disorders are much rarer, and are sometimes placed in the autism spectrum and sometimes not.
 The merging of these disorders is based on findings that the symptom profiles are similar, such that individuals are better differentiated by clinical specifiers (i.e. dimensions of severity, such as extent of social communication difficulties or how fixed or restricted behaviors or interests are) and associated features (e.g. known genetic disorders, epilepsy, intellectual disabilities).
+In the DSM-5, the autism spectrum disorders were unified into a single autism spectrum disorder (ASD).

 The term specific developmental disorders is reserved for categorizing particular specific learning disabilities and developmental disorders affecting coordination.

-Psychosis
+Schizophrenia spectrum

 The schizophrenia spectrum or psychotic spectrum – there are numerous psychotic spectrum disorders already in the DSM, many involving reality distortion.
 These include: